Starting a small business could legally save you thousands of dollars. Find out how in this guide.

 If your startup costs are over $50,000, you’re not allowed these deductions.
 These monies can be applied to reduce your taxes in the year before you open your business in the following year.

 Need help calculating your startup costs?
-Learn how to correctly estimate your startup budget and capital needs — including costs listed by industry in our guide here.
+Learn how to estimate your startup costs by industry.

 Once your business is open for customers, your list of tax deductions expands dramatically to include these expenses:

-Yes, the IRS allows you to deduct up to $10,000 ($5,000 in startup costs and $5,000 in organization costs — such as incorporation) from your personal taxes a year prior to opening your company.
-Then in the same tax year that you open your doors, you can also deduct additional ongoing expenses such as home offices (mortgage and utilities), transportation, travel, supplies, advertising costs, and equipment.
+Yes, the IRS allows you to deduct up to $10,000 ($5,000 in startup costs and $5,000 in organization costs such as incorporation) from your personal taxes a year prior to opening your company, providing a significant tax deduction.
+Then in the same tax year that you open your doors, you can also deduct additional ongoing expenses like home office expenses (mortgage and utilities), transportation, travel, supplies, advertising costs, and equipment.

-It’s important that your business is actually attempting to produce a profit; otherwise, it will be considered a hobby, or worse as an attempt to pull one over on the feds.
+It’s important that your business is actually attempting to produce a profit; otherwise, it will be considered a hobby, which doesn’t qualify for deductions.
+Worse, your “hobby” could be looked at as an attempt to pull one over on the feds.
 This is crucial because hobby expenses are not tax deductible, and starting a business only for the tax benefits will come with penalties if investigated.

 One other way the IRS looks to see if your business is a bona fide business is the rule of three out of five.
 This is a way the IRS uses to determine profit motive (even if you don’t make a profit right away).
 The rule is that if your business made a profit for any three of the past five consecutive years, your company is not just a hobby.

 Considering starting your business in Delaware to save taxes?
-Read about the benefits and risks of starting a business in Delaware in our article.
+Read about the benefits and risks of starting a business in Delaware.

 Tax Information and Resources